 That’s because learning helps you in the long run.
 It can even help you accomplish those goals faster.

-People often neglect this factor and keep wondering why they aren’t reaching closer to their goals.
+People often neglect this factor and wonder why they aren’t reaching closer to their goals.

 Chapter 2: “Plan”

-Goal setting can be tough, but planning is even harder.
+Goal setting can be challenging, but planning is even more complex.